moodlebox/moodlebox.net/content/en/help/domain-name-change.md

 ### How to proceed

-The example below shows how to change the domain name of a MoodleBox, which will allow a local computer to reach it with a new URL.
+The example below shows how to change the domain name of a MoodleBox, which will allow a local device to reach it with a new URL.
 The example shows how to give the MoodleBox the domain name `mybox.me`.

 {{% notice info %}}
 This operation has no influence on access to the MoodleBox from an Ethernet network or from the Internet: the MoodleBox __will remain accessible only from the Wi-Fi network it provides__, from the devices that have connected to it.